yegor256/blog/_drafts/_speech.md

 To have a scandal you need a conflict, between you and your audience.
 Well, not the entire room, but a small part of it.
 You are not that strong, I suppose, just yet, to have the entire room against you.
 Although, that would be the best speaking experience in your life.
-However, just a few enemies will show up if you say something that contradicts the _status quo_.
+However, a few enemies will show up if you say something that contradicts the _status quo_.
 Once you say it (and you should) someone will disagree and shout out.
 Don't try to calm them down.
 Instead, be aggressive with something like "Thanks to people like you we still have Windows."